 Published in the October 2016 issue of the New Internationalist.

 If there’s a living symbol of the United States’ inability to reckon with its disastrous history of military adventurism and embrace of undemocratic regimes, it’s Henry Kissinger.
 Unfortunately, his influence in Washington has proven exceptionally sticky.

-Although rare, it’s not unprecedented for the US government to acknowledge some of its most undeniable foreign-policy catastrophes.
-During a 1999 trip to Guatemala, then-President Bill Clinton apologized for the US’s role in that country’s genocide in the 1980s, expressing remorse over ‘support for military forces’ which ‘engaged in violent and widespread repression’.
+Although rare, it’s not unprecedented for the U.S. government to acknowledge some of its most undeniable foreign-policy catastrophes.
+During a 1999 trip to Guatemala, then-President Bill Clinton apologized for the United States’ role in that country’s genocide in the 1980s, expressing remorse over ‘support for military forces’ which ‘engaged in violent and widespread repression’.
 Likewise, travelling in the Middle East at the beginning of his first term, President Obama delicately suggested of America, ‘We sometimes make mistakes.’
 Conservatives were outraged.